 - The second verse of Lupe Fiasco's song "Hello, Goodbye" is about a general who deserted a war because he didn't believe in the cause.
 In the end, "He stands, to find himself surrounded by thousands of soldiers, who he once trained to never miss their targets."

 - A more humorous example can be found at the end of Liam Lynch's "Happy Song".
-The singer, disgusted by all the Tastes Like Diabetes he's been forced to sing about, says "I'm outta here!
+The singer, disgusted by the Sickeningly Sweet crap he's been forced to sing about, says, "I'm outta here!
 Screw you!"

 - Take This Job and Shove It, I ain't workin' here no more / Don't you try to stand in my way as I go walkin' out the door!
 Exactly What It Says on the Tin, and a case of Covered Up (by Johnny Paycheck, it was written and first performed by David Allan Coe.
 Not to mention another cover by Dead Kennedys.)